Stanko/cca/website/content/events/index.md

 Hopefully this will help the momentum going after the Beginner Workshop and everyone can work on their projects, get feedback or just chill in a relaxed setting.
 Dominos is across the street so there will some pizza too!

-Many thanks to **Adam** for leading the initiative and organizing this event!
+Many thanks to **driggs** for leading the initiative and organizing this event!

 See you there!
 """